machristie/blog/drafts/alertjs_line_by_line.md

 We could do that, but that would only work as long as `$` refers to the `jQuery` function.
-There are other libraries that define the `$` reference, so in order to interoperate with them we'll assume only that there is a `jQuery` reference.
+There are other libraries that define the `$` reference, so in order to interoperate with them we'll assume only that there is a `jQuery` reference in the global scope.
 But it's nice that we can essentially alias `jQuery` to `$` within our plugin definition in a lexically scoped and tidy way.

 #### `use strict`